mohammad-awad-ds/Solar_Panel_DetectionAndMapping_SatelliteImages_YOLOv5/README.md

 |:--:|
 | <sub>Image 3: Further zoom out clusters the areas further, and clearly shows the line separating east and west Amman. </sub> |

 Note: The data used in this project is for demonstrative purpouses only, and is not intended for commercial use.
-The person using this code is solely responsible for gaining the permission and consent from the data owner/s for training and using the model.
+However uses this code or any informaiton displayed is solely responsible for gaining the permission and consent from the data owner/s for training and using the model.